-Recommendation(s):
+Recommendation:

-Cabinet is asked to:
+Cabinet is RECOMMENDED to:

-- Note the extensive engagement and work with partners, stakeholders and residents across Huntingdonshire to develop the shared Place Strategy known as Huntingdonshire Futures. - Endorse and commit to the outcomes and ambitions set out in Huntingdonshire Futures. - Recommend to Council the approval of Huntingdonshire Futures.
+- Note the extensive engagement and work with partners, stakeholders and residents across Huntingdonshire to develop the shared Place Strategy known as Huntingdonshire Futures. - Endorse and commit to the outcomes and ambitions set out in Huntingdonshire Futures. - Recommend to Council the adoption of Huntingdonshire Futures.